js-cookie/js-cookie/README.md

 (From [Internet Explorer Cookie Internals (FAQ)](http://blogs.msdn.com/b/ieinternals/archive/2009/08/20/wininet-ie-cookie-internals-faq.aspx))

-This means one cannot omit the `domain` attribute and expect it not to be visible in a subdomain in IE.
+This means that if you omit the `domain` attribute, it will be visible for a subdomain in IE.

 ### secure